Rabab al-Sadr

-Rabab al-Sadr Charafeddine (Arabic: رباب صدر; born 4 April 1944) is a Lebanese activist and president of the Imam al-Sadr Foundation.
+Rabab al-Sadr Charafeddine (Arabic: رباب الصدر; born 4 April 1944) is a Lebanese activist and president of the Imam al-Sadr Foundation.
 She is the sister of disappeared Shia imam and political leader Musa al-Sadr.

 Early life

 Rabab al-Sadr was born in Qom, Iran on 4 April 1944.
 Her father, Sayyid Sadr al-Din al-Sadr, died when she was nine years old.
 In 1959, at the age of 15, she and her brother moved to Tyre, Lebanon, their ancestral home.

 Education and family life

 In her youth, al-Sadr studied fashion design and painting at an Italian university.
 She completed a doctorate in philosophy in 2017, with the topic "The practical philosophy of the imam Musa al-Sadr".

 She is the sister of political leader, Shia imam and Amal Movement leader Musa al-Sadr.

 Al-Sadr was married to Hussein Charafeddine at age of 16.
 They have four children, including Raed Charafeddine and Najad Charafeddine.
 She has eleven grandchildren.